sarkistlt/schedule-js/README.md

+####under active development, if you have any suggestion, please let me know.

-Small package to schedule function execution at specific time:
+Small package to schedule function execution at specific time.
+You can use this package on client and server side.

 ### Install
 ~~~sh